thisgeek/angularjs-webpack-seed/README.md

 $ npm install -g yarn@0.21.3
 ```

-3) Now install the build and application dependencies by running `$ yarn install` (Vagrant will do this for you)
+3) Now install the build and application dependencies by running `$ yarn install`

 ## Project Layout
 An overview of important files and configurations for the applications